Disney World In July (2025)

 July is a part of hurricane season, but not the heart of it (that’s August, September, October), in Florida.
 Hurricanes are rarely a matter of mere inconvenience at Walt Disney World.
 While nearby hurricanes may bring more rain and wind than usual, the risk isn’t “bad weather”, it’s the parks closing.

-Since 1985, the Walt Disney World parks have had to close nine times due to Hurricanes.
-Two closures were in August, six were in September, and one was in October.
+Since 1985, the Walt Disney World parks have had to close ten times due to Hurricanes.
+Two closures were in August, six were in September, and two were in October.
 None were in July.
 The closures ranged from 0.5 days to 2.5 days.

 July doesn’t have a meaningful risk of a park closure due to hurricane.
 It’s possible, of course, but not a significant enough risk to enter into your calculus, in our opinion.